66-LIULIU-Ferry/CTF-WriteUp/README.md

-# CTF_Challenge
+## Foreword
- A record of my daily CTF exercise from Pico CTF
+This is a record of my daily CTF exercise from PicoCTF as a beginner in cyber security.
+It also works like a supervisor which pushes me to insist in this challenge.